Each week in our golf power rankings, we will highlight the top players on the PGA TOUR in order of likeliness to win the tournament.

-- Course history: How the player has performed at the host course if he has played there in the past.
+- Course history: How the player has performed at the host course if he has previously played there.

 - Course fit: Used as a secondary or backup to course history, fit looks at certain skills that translate to success on the host course.

 - Strokes gained: Strokes gained will come into play in all of the factors above.
 Unless otherwise noted, strokes gained stats are taken from the player’s last 50 rounds and are a way to use golf statistics relative to the field and round played.

 Using the guidelines above to create a statistical model, value can be found in the betting market by highlighting players whose outlook for the tournament may be flying under the radar to the general public.